 - Cut fingerling potatoes into halves.

-- In a cast iron skillet, combine potatoes, butter, olive oil, garlic, parsley, half of the parmesan cheese, salt and pepper.
+- In a cast iron skillet, combine potatoes, butter, olive oil, garlic, half the parsley, half of the parmesan cheese, salt and pepper.
 Stir and mix until potatoes are fully seasoned.

 - Place skillet in the oven and bake for 25-30 minutes, or until potatoes are slightly crispy and tender on the inside.
 (Should be able to easily pierce with a fork).
-Let cool for 5 minutes, top with the remaining parmesan cheese and serve.
+Let cool for 5 minutes, top with the remaining parmesan cheese and fresh parsley.